Constituent Advisory Group

 Elizabeth Butterworth is the Director of Development at the Paideia Institute, where she manages Aequora, a program through which Paideia partners with universities, schools, and community organizations to expand access to the classical humanities by offering introductory Latin classes for low-income elementary and middle school students.
 She is also the Program Advisor for the Bluhm Scholarship honors program in the Division of Classics at Hunter College.
 After completing her A.B. in Classics at Princeton University, Liz won a Rhodes Scholarship to attend Oxford, where she earned an M.Sc in Comparative and International Education in 2013 and an M.St in Latin and Greek Languages and Literature in 2014.

-Brendan Cahill is the Executive Director of the Institute of International Humanitarian Affairs, an independent academic center reporting to the President of Fordham University that acts a bridge between the academic and humanitarian communities.
+Brendan Cahill is the Executive Director of the Institute of International Humanitarian Affairs, an independent academic center reporting to the President of Fordham University that acts as a bridge between the academic and humanitarian communities.
 He has directed graduate and undergraduate programs throughout the world.

 Martin Chase, S.J., Ph.D., is Professor of English and Medieval Studies and Associate Editor of Traditio.
 He publishes in the areas of Old Norse and medieval English language and literature—most recently, Eddic, Skaldic, and Beyond (2014).